 My friend got creative by using sweet pita chips as spoons to eat this summer fruit salad

-Can I make this summer fruit salad with cool whip?
+Can I make this salad with cool whip?

 I don’t think quinoa and cool whip make for a great combo.
 So, if you want to add cool whip, omit the quinoa.